What is a booster?

 What are these new COVID-19 boosters, and how do they differ from the existing ones?

 Updated boosters were needed because many people continue to get sick with the new variants of COVID-19.
 These boosters are called “bivalent” because they protect better against both the original COVID-19 and newer variants.

 Two COVID-19 vaccine companies, Pfizer and Moderna, have developed updated (bivalent) COVID-19 boosters that protect against newer variants.
-They are strongly recommended for anyone 5 years of age and older.
+The Moderna vaccine is strongly recommended for anyone 5 years of age and older.
+The Pfizer vaccine is now recommended for anyone 6 months of age and older.